fmattioli/AzureServiceBusFlow/docs/docs/settingUp.md

     .ConfigureAzureServiceBus(azureServiceBusConfig));
 ```

 This method need a **`AzureServiceBusConfiguration`** instance to configure all the necessary properties to work with the Azure Service Bus.
-This configuration class is provided by **AzureServiceBusFlow**.
+This configuration class is provided by **AzureServiceBusFlow** and its parameters are the same as the JSON object configured in **⚙️Step 2**.

 At this time, no queues, topics, producers or consumers are configured and registered.
 This will be done in the next pages.